0Slaye/42-cpp_canonical/README.md

 ## Configuration

-You can configure how your file will be create with the file "config.py".
+You can configure how your file will be create with the "config.py" file.
 This is simple python, you only need to change what's inside each arrays ("header", "content", "footer").

 ![Screenshot](assets/screenshot.png)